vladdou/ms4-of-stories-shop/TESTING.md

 ## Testing Responsiveness

 To make sure that the site is responsive:
- - I manually tested it on all available devices in DevTools
+ - I manually tested it on all available devices in Google Chrome DevTools
  - I've used the site [Responsinator](http://www.responsinator.com/?url=of-stories.herokuapp.com%2F)

 ---